Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Numerical experiments

 \subsection{Key-to-Door environments}

 \paragraph{Task Description.}

-We introduce the Key-To-Door family of environments as a testbed of tasks where credit assignment is hard and is necessary for success.
-In this environment (cf.\ Fig.~\ref{fig.ktd}), the agent has to pick up a key in the first room, for which it has \textit{no immediate reward}.
-In the second room, the agent can pick up 10 apples, that each give \textit{immediate rewards}.
-In the final room, the agent can open a door (only if it has picked up the key in the first room), and receive a small reward.
-In this task, a single action (i.e picking up the key) has a very small impact on the reward it receives in the final room, while its episode return is largely driven by its performance in the second room (i.e picking up apples).
+We investigate new versions of the Key-To-Door family of environments, initially proposed by \citet{hung2019optimizing}, as a testbed of tasks where credit assignment is hard and is necessary for success.
+In this partially observable grid-world environment (cf.\ Fig.~\ref{fig.ktd} in the appendix), the agent has to pick up a key in the first room, for which it has \textit{no immediate reward}.
+In the second room, the agent can pick up 10 apples, that each give immediate rewards.
+In the final room, the agent may open a door (only if it is carrying a key), and receive a small reward for doing so.
+In this task, a single action (i.e picking up the key) has a direct impact on the reward it receives in the final room, however this signal is hard to detect as the episode return is largely driven by its performance in the second room (i.e picking up apples).

 We now consider two instances of the Key-To-Door family that illustrate the difficulty of credit assignment in the presence of extrinsic variance.
 In the Low-Variance-Key-To-Door environment, each apple is worth a reward of 1 and opening the final door also gets a reward of 1.
 Thus, an agent that solves the apple phase perfectly sees very little variance in its episode return and the learning signal for picking up the key and opening the door is relatively strong.